How Much Does Biohazard Cleanup Cost? (2026 Complete Guide)

 Showing companies within 60 miles of Lincoln, NE

 In most cases homeowners insurance covers biohazard remediation when the event is a covered peril — open a claim before cleanup begins, and the cleanup company can usually bill your adjuster directly.
-If the event was a violent crime, Nebraska's Nebraska Crime Victim's Reparations (up to $25,000) may also help — cleanup costs are generally covered.
+If the event was a violent crime, Nebraska's Nebraska Crime Victim's Reparations may also help — cleanup costs are generally covered (up to $5,000).

 Nebraska reimburses residential crime-scene cleanup as a covered expense, capped at $5,000.
 Applications go through the Nebraska Commission on Law Enforcement & Criminal Justice (402-471-2194).
 Deadline: within 2 years of the crime.
 Victims of violent crime and surviving family members.
 Nebraska residents only.